cestbalez/cestbalez.github.io/_posts/2025-03-16-start-with-traffic-not-a-product-a-smarter-way-to-build.md

 title: 'Start with Traffic, Not a Product: A Smarter Way to Build?'
 date: 2025-03-16 17:45 +0800
 last_modified_at: 2025-03-16 17:45 +0800
+open_graph:
+  image:
+    path: /assets/images/derek-lee.jpg
+    caption: "Start with Traffic, Not a Product"
 categories:
   - Entrepreneurship
 tags: